studenttak/modules/0433/mdModule.md

 ## Licensing

 The strength of `GitHub` is the ease of spinning off an OER project.
-As such, while `GitHub` is also useful for OERs that have ND in its CC license, OERs that are CC licensed without ND benefit even more from the `git` mechanisms.
+As such, while `GitHub` is also useful for OERs that have ND in their CC licenses, OERs that are CC licensed without ND benefit even more from the `git` mechanisms.

+## On the technical side

+`GitHub` supports Markdown (MD) as a markup language.
+MD is a fairly rich markup language that can fall back to HTML when necessary.
+However, even by itself, it supports normal text formatting, equations, drawing various types of diagrams, formatting tables, etc. Compared to HTML, MD is easier to learn and type even with a plain-text editor like `notepad` in Windows.
+There are many open-source and free previewing editors that can render MD side-by-side with the MD document.

+However, the *implementation* of MD rendering at `GitHub` is flawed.